condimentbowl/condimentbowl-ui/README.md

 ---
 ## Insomnia Collection For Sleeper API

+Sleeper provides an [API][sleeper-api] for accessing league information. condimentbowl-ui provides an Insomnia Collection will all availble endpoints for easier user access.

 ### Getting Started
 1. Install [Insomnia][insomnia]
 2. Import the collection provided by condimentbowl-ui [here][insomnia-collection]